open/close all folders

 - There's also this:

-Troi [impersonating Dr. Mizan]: "So, Diane...
+Troi [impersonating Dr. Mizan]: "Hello, Diane...
 I understand you're an empath.
 I'm a very [winks broadly] sensitive man, myself.
 I'm doing a thesis on interspecies mating rituals.
 Would you care to join me in some empirical research?[Later, after Picard and Geordi have laughed]Data: Did you help him with his research, Counselor?Troi: Absolutely not.Data: But I thought that was a topic you were interested in.

 - Picard relates how a speaker at the seminar gave an hour long talk on the wrong subject.